 Library search tip:

 If you're looking for a translation in a pinch, use the tabs in this section.
-They include online multilingual dictionaries for the most widely spoken indigenous languages of Latin America.
+They include online multilingual dictionaries for some of the more widely spoken indigenous languages of Latin America.
 This section will be continually updated to include more resources.

 There are a limited number of authoritative online dictionaries for the indigenous languages of Latin America.
 Feel free to email Rachel Stein with suggestions for additions.